okami101/vuetify-admin/docs/guide/crud/list.md

 ```

 ::: tip FORM DATA
-You may use `create-data` and `edit-data` props for merging some external data into respective create and edit forms.
+You may use `create-data` and `update-data` props for merging some external data into respective create and edit forms.
 Ideal for passing required properties for creation as the mandatory related book for any reviews.
 :::

 ## Custom layout